NiftyPET/NiftyPET/README.rst

 **Documentation with installation manual and tutorials**: https://niftypet.readthedocs.io/

-**Acknowledgements**:  The support of NVIDIA Corporation--the donation of the Tesla K20 and Titan X Pascal GPUs used for this research and work--is greatly here appreciated.
+**Acknowledgements**:  The support of NVIDIA Corporation, by donating the Tesla K20 and Titan X Pascal GPUs used for this research and work, is greatly here appreciated.

 .. image:: ./docs/images/Nvidia_logo.png
    :width: 25%